 The Lord says—who makes a way in the sea and a path in the mighty waters, Don’t remember the prior things; don’t ponder ancient history.
 Look!
 I’m doing a new thing; now it sprouts up; don’t you recognize it?
 I’m making a way in the desert, paths in the wilderness.

 What goals or dreams do you have for the New Year?
 We often become discouraged when we don’t reach our goals during the year, or we make resolutions and feel ashamed because we cannot seem to keep them.
 January finds us in the gym, and by the end of February we’ve tapered off and the desire is no longer new and fresh.
 Our goal to write a book, to make the football team, to have a venue for our artwork, to see a marriage restored or to see a wayward child return may seem stymied by impossible circumstances.

 I believe God wants us to dream and to create goals.
 But He wants to be included in those.
 So we need to discuss them with Him.
-So talk to Him about goals and plans and whatever wild ideas you may have.
+Talk to Him about goals and plans and whatever wild ideas you may have.
 Present your ideas to Him without fear.
 Then consider these things as you pray:

 Is this goal/dream/plan/idea a Biblical one?
 Is there any part of it that would violate God’s word?

 Is this in His will for my life?

 Dear Lord, I want to follow you in all I do and accomplish the dreams you have for me.
 Help me listen for Your still, small voice.
 I trust You to guide me, and I know You can do the impossible.